How Trading Foundations Work Together: Building a Simple, Structured Approach

 The Shift: From Random to Structured

-Many traders try to learn trading the same way they scroll social media—jumping from one idea to the next.
+Many beginners try to learn trading by jumping from one idea to the next.

-When the pieces are structured correctly, the market becomes much easier to understand.
+When the pieces are structured correctly, the market starts to make more sense.

 How the Pieces Fit Together (The Core System)